July 2014 – Chrissie Shaw

 Lynne Bentley was born in Canberra into a musical family and began singing in early childhood, in school and church choirs and regularly competing in voice and piano in the annual National Eisteddfod in its early days.

 She has continued choral singing throughout adulthood, with the Canberra Choral Society and Llewellyn Choir in Canberra, and with the Brussels Choral Society and Les Alizes Choir of Noumea in the course of overseas postings with the Department of Foreign Affairs and Trade.
-More recently she was the piano accompanist for Tuggeranong’s Out of the Shower choi
+More recently she was the piano accompanist for Tuggeranong’s Out of the Shower choir.

 Lynne currently sings with The Llewellyn Choir and plays the recorder with the Canberra Recorder and Early Music Society Orchestra.
 She is married with three adult children.